PellelNitram/xournalpp_htr/README.md

 4. Install all dependencies of this package ``pip install -r requirements.txt``.
 4. Install the package in development mode with ``pip install -e .`` (do not forget the dot, '.').

+After installation, test the installation by running `make tests-installation` from repository root directory.

 ## Usage

 1. Activate environment: ``conda activate xournalpp_htr``.
 Alternatively use ``source activate_env.sh`` as shortcut.